sepich/pages/content/posts/2014/2014-02-14-debian-wheezy-and-brocade-101010201007.md

 url: /2014/02/debian-wheezy-and-brocade-101010201007.html
 ---
 There are two ways to make Brocade 1010/1020/1007 10Gbps CNA working in Debian Wheezy:
-1. Right way: Go to official Brocade site, download 3Gb(!) [iso image](http://www.brocade.com/services-support/drivers-downloads/adapters/ISO.page)
-{ target="_blank" } with binaries for kernel-2.6 (!) and sources.
+1. Right way: Go to official Brocade site, download 3Gb(!) [iso image](http://www.brocade.com/services-support/drivers-downloads/adapters/ISO.page) with binaries for kernel-2.6 (!) and sources.
 Compile sources for Debian's kernel-3.2.
 1. Quick way: It's not right but just works, if you need quickly enable networking with new kernel.

 That's what we got: